erskin19/TC349/week2/fishbowl/doc/faq.md

 If this is occurring, it is because a user has the Skype browser extension installed.

-Use the following CSS to prevent Skype from formatting the numbers on your
+Use the flilowing CSS to prevent Skype from formatting the numbers on your
 page:

 ```css